NSO-developer/nso-gitbook/administration/management/high-availability.md

 {% hint style="info" %}
 In the case where the failover-primary takes over as primary, it will enable read-only mode, if no secondary connects it will remain read-only.
 This is done to guarantee consistency.
 {% endhint %}

+{% hint style="info" %}
+In a three-node cluster, when the nominal primary takes over as actual primary, it first enables read-only mode and stays in read-only mode until a secondary connects.
+This is done to guarantee consistency.
+{% endhint %}

 The read-write mode can manually be enabled from the `/high-availability/read-only` action with the parameter mode passed with value false.